Market town: England and Wales

 As traditional market towns developed, they featured a wide main street or central market square.
 These provided room for people to set up stalls and booths on market days.
 Often the town erected a market cross in the centre of the town, to obtain God's blessing on the trade.
 Notable examples of market crosses in England are the Chichester Cross, Malmesbury Market Cross and Devizes, Wiltshire.
 Market towns often featured a market hall, as well, with administrative or civic quarters on the upper floor, above a covered trading area.
-Market towns with smaller status include Minchinhampton, Nailsworth, and Painswick near Stroud, Gloucestershire.

 A "market town" may or may not have rights concerning self-government that are usually the legal basis for defining a "town".
 For instance, Newport, Shropshire, is in the borough of Telford and Wrekin but is separate from Telford.
 In England, towns with such rights are usually distinguished with the additional status of borough.
 It is generally accepted that, in these cases, when a town was granted a market, it gained the additional autonomy conferred to separate towns.
 Many of the early market towns have continued operations into recent times.
 For instance, Northampton market received its first charter in 1189 and markets are still held in the square to this day.

 The National Market Traders Federation, situated in Barnsley, South Yorkshire, has around 32,000 members and close links with market traders' federations throughout Europe.
 According to the UK National Archives, there is no single register of modern entitlements to hold markets and fairs, although historical charters up to 1516 are listed in the Gazetteer of Markets and Fairs in England and Wales.
 William Stow's 1722 Remarks on London includes "A List of all the Market Towns in England and Wales; with the Days of the Week whereon kept".